Skip to content

 When students train a simple classifier and watch it develop bias, they understand fairness problems in ways lectures can't teach.

-Code.org's LEADERS framework gives you a reusable structure for analyzing any AI ethics news story as part of comprehensive lesson instruction.
+Code.org's LEADERS framework gives you a reusable structure for analyzing any AI ethics news story.
 Students:

 • Learn about the technology